 Erasmus+ aims to modernise education, training and youth work across Europe.
 It is open to education, training, youth and sport organisations across all sectors of lifelong learning, including school education, further and higher education, adult education and the youth sector.
 It offers exciting opportunities for participants to study, work, volunteer, teach and train abroad in Europe.

-Would you like to have more information about our exchanges, trainings, or EVS?
+Would you like to have more information about our exchanges, trainings, or ESC?
 We will be more than glad to provide you with it!
 In case of any questions, doubts, or even if you would like to know more about us and our projects, do not hesitate contacting us!